minio/kes-docs/content/tutorials/configuration.md

     path: ./keys # The key store directory.
 Keys will be created inside ./keys/
 ```

-For production setups, only secure key stores backed by a KMS such as [Hashicorp Vault](https://github.com/minio/kes/wiki/Hashicorp-Vault-Keystore).
+For production setups, use a secure key store backed by a KMS such as [Hashicorp Vault](https://github.com/minio/kes/wiki/Hashicorp-Vault-Keystore).

+## Sample Configuration File

+{{< include "includes/server-config.md" >}}